Parks And Wildlife Measures To Increase Revenue

-Section 6 raises the amount of residential and nonresidential license fees, stamp fees, and surcharges for certain hunting and fishing activities.
-Section 6 also: Authorizes the commission to apply a consumer price index adjustment to hunting and fishing fees; establishes an annual residential youth fishing fee; and, together with section 7 , moves a reference to the state migratory waterfowl stamp fee amount.
+Parks and wildlife - wildlife license and park pass fee increases - reporting on uses of increased fees - rules - means of displaying park passes.
+Section 6 of the act raises the amount of residential and nonresidential license fees, stamp fees, and surcharges for certain hunting and fishing activities.
+Section 6 also: Authorizes the parks and wildlife commission to apply a consumer price index adjustment to hunting and fishing fees; establishes an annual residential youth fishing fee; and, together with section 7, moves a reference to the state migratory waterfowl stamp fee amount.

 Section 8 authorizes the commission to establish by rule a special licensing program for young adult hunters and anglers.

-Section 13 removes the $200,000 limitation on the amount that may be held in the stores revolving fund, which fund is maintained for acquiring stock for warehousing and distributing supplies for retail sales to visitors, and requires that the fund be continuously appropriated.
+Section 13 removes the $200,000 limitation on the amount that may be held in the stores revolving fund, which fund is maintained for acquiring stock for warehousing and distributing supplies for retail sales to visitors, and continuously appropriates the fund to the division.

 Section 14 removes the $5 cap on the fee that the division may charge a person to replace a lost or destroyed pass or registration.
 The fee may be set by the commission by rule in an amount up to 50% of the cost of the original pass or registration.